terra-campaigns/arrival/campaign/context/religions.md

 ## Trow
 ***Trow Ancestors***

-The Trow Ancestors is a religion group with strong presence in the south of Easteros, and in most of the Ghost Domain.
+The Trow Ancestors is a religion group with strong presence in the south of Etor, and in most of the Ghost Domain.

 ### Algath
 ***Goddess of Life and Death***